getfem/getfem/doc/sphinx/source/matlab/pre.rst

    \nabla\cdot(\lambda(x)\nabla u) = f(x).

-Hence one has to define a FEM for the main unknown :math:`u`, but also for the data :math:`\lambda(x)` and :math:`f(x)` if they are not constant.
+Hence one has to define an FEM for the main unknown :math:`u`, but also for the data :math:`\lambda(x)` and :math:`f(x)` if they are not constant.
 In order to interpolate easily these coefficients in their finite element space, one often choose a Lagrangian FEM.